[Internal Study Group Report] We held an introductory hands-on session on Terraform!

 Introduction

-"Infrastructure as Code (IaC)" is becoming increasingly important in building and operating cloud infrastructure.
+The importance of "Infrastructure as Code (IaC)" is increasing in the construction and operation of cloud infrastructure.
+Against

-I myself only started using Terraform in earnest a few months ago, and I am still studying it with the occasional help of my superior, Nezumi-san
+To be honest, I only started seriously using Terraform a few months ago, and I, Nezumi-san'm still learning from my

 In this article, we will introduce the background to the study session, the content of the day, feedback from participants, and future initiatives